-Traditional afternoon tea - from £37 per person
+Enjoy afternoon tea with fantastic views - from £37 per person

-Indulge in a sumptuous afternoon tea at Belmond Reid’s Palace, an iconic luxury hotel set in beautiful subtropical gardens overlooking the Atlantic.
-Take a relaxing stroll before enjoying delicious freshly baked scones, pastries and dainty sandwiches with your choice of tea or a glass of refreshing champagne.
+Belmond Reid’s Palace an iconic luxury hotel, set in beautiful subtropical gardens that overlook the Atlantic ocean where you can also relax and take a stroll before indulging in a sumptuous afternoon tea.
+Enjoy delicious freshly baked scones, pastries and dainty sandwiches with your choice of tea or a glass of refreshing Champagne.

 Please contact us to add this experience to your booking.